nunderwood6/FCVS_clone/README.md

 * [Radar Charts](#radar-chart)
 * [Flagpole Diagrams](#flagpole-diagram)

 These visualizations were chosen after conducting a quantitative content analysis on all the visualizations from papers in the [Neotoma Citations Google Scholar page](https://scholar.google.com/citations?user=idoixqkAAAAJ&hl=en).
 The analysis provided insight into extant visualization methods in the field of paleoecology and informed selection of the particular examples included in the suite.
-The visualizations are created using [D3](https://github.com/d3/d3),  and [Leaflet](http://leafletjs.com/).
+All the  visualizations were implemented using [D3](https://github.com/d3/d3), and [Leaflet](http://leafletjs.com/).

 #### Petal Plot